anatulea/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     else will return the floor number I am at.

 This will have a run time of O(n) and will break just one egg but it is not the fastest.
 We already know that the number of floors is ordered.
 So for a faster solution will use a binary search tree and start throwing eggs from the middle of the building.
-That will cost us more broken eggs.
+That will cost us more broken eggs but will have a O(log n) runtime.
+As the requirements of the problem will be to use the minimum amount of eggs the simple iteration will be used.